What makes a good lead generation dashboard?

 Current Leads by Stage

-While compiling all the necessarily details for the Lifecycle Over Time metric, be sure to split out the Current Leads by Stage segment.
+While compiling all the necessary details for the Lifecycle Over Time metric, be sure to split out the Current Leads by Stage segment.
 This allows you to see the details of your most recent leads, which can allow you to quickly spot trends and optimize your lead gen efforts accordingly.

 The Current Leads by Stage metric, because it lets you zoom in on a slice of the process, is especially important if you're running a high-performance inbound marketing team that is generating new leads at a steady clip.